mtshields1/mtshields1.github.io/README.md

 -Changed the title web tab to Michael Shields Main</br>
 -Changed the More Info button below my bio to a My Resume button that redirects to my resume</br>
 -Changed the avatar picture</br>
+-Removed the message sending functionality in the Contact section</br>